 What are the chances of getting a job?

 Job opportunities are particularly good for experienced environmental engineers.

 The job of environmental engineer is on Immigration New Zealand's long-term skill shortage list, which means the Government is actively encouraging skilled environmental engineers from overseas to work in New Zealand.

 Spending on infrastructure creates steady demand for environmental engineers

 New environmental standards mean that many local authorities are upgrading their water infrastructure.
 Between 2010 and 2020, $11.46 billion will be spent nationally on maintaining and upgrading water collection, treatment and waste water facilities.
 Environmental engineers are needed to help design and supervise this work.

 Government spending on infrastructure is also contributing to demand for environmental engineers.
-In the 2011 Budget and the National Infrastructure Plan, the Government has outlined plans to spend about $12.2 billion on upgrading New Zealand's state highway network by 2021.
+The government's National Infrastructure Plan outlines plans to spend about $12.2 billion on upgrading New Zealand's state highway network by 2021.
 It has also allocated $7.6 billion for new public buildings such as schools, hospitals and prisons over the next 20 years.

 Environmental engineers will be needed to help monitor and offset the environmental impact of these works.